 Note: Most of the documentation for the OAuth config has moved to the relevant Topic Guides.
 This page describes the sections that are not yet covered by a Topic Guide.

-In this section the OAuth scopes, applications and clients are managed.
-It is divided into the following subsections:
+In this section the OAuth and OpenID Connect scopes, applications and clients are managed.

 Users with the role admin can change these settings.
 Users with the role operator can view, but not change.

 Note: If identifiers can be manually entered, they are restricted to letters, numbers, underscore and hyphen characters.

 App installations are the activated instances of an Application on the device of an end user.
 Their configuration is managed by the Application, but individual instances can be removed to deny future access to the data of the end user.

 The picture above shows a list of app installations.

 You can apply the following filter to the list of App installations: * Client ID: the unique identifier for this App installation. * Application: this filter will show all App installations that share the configuration from this Application. * Version: a specific platform (iOS, Android) and version for an Application.
 You must select an Application first to select a Version.